 It’s pretty much obvious to research the web before stepping into the online business, First thing come what CMS is this site using?
 And why not you can apply and nurture the same too in a similar fashion.

+And why not using a CMS checker tool.
 Because creating an online earning platform isn’t that easier as it might sounds and you might hear from the online gurus.
 You need to create a website that offers the best to the users and let convert for you too.
 Choosing a CMS for your website could play a vital role, you need to pick the best CMS amongst others available in the market.

 And that makes us go for research and observe what CMS other popular websites are using.
 This is where a website CMS detector can come into rescue.